 It also meant no further delays to onboarding the latest and greatest features of the software.
 “Previously, when it came down to it, we had to weigh what was included with the upgrade against the time and trouble it took,” Phil added.

 They decided enough was enough, and their move to RelativityOne signified a strategic decision to improve client outcomes by adopting a connected, performant, cloud-based solution.

-In planning for the move to RelativityOne, Sunstein elected to be cost-minded and proactive in what data would be migrated to the new platform.
+In planning for the move to RelativityOne, Sunstein elected to be cost-minded and proactive in what data would be migrated.
 They wanted to avoid moving and storing unneeded data for the sake of it, and instead implemented a more sophisticated data management, preservation, and retention policy that established guidelines for what data was no longer needed in an active state and what could be archived.
 As a result, Sunstein was able to archive 80 percent of their case data using ARM, an application that helps easily archive, move, and restore databases in Relativity.

 This audit of case data helped Sunstein reduce their annual spend by over 50 percent while still supporting numerous clients who needed to maintain matters and data for the long term.

 Sunstein’s move to RelativityOne also ushered in a transition from capacity-based licensing to a utilization model.
 In RelativityOne, law firms can pay just for what they use, avoiding over-licensing and eliminating the worry of premiums.
 And as Sunstein continues to find success with RelativityOne, their license can expand to meet growing needs—with no new servers or hardware required on their end.

 With long-term licensing options available, Sunstein has the option of growing into a subscription that’s right-sized for the firm.
 So if they need to spend more, it’s for the right reason: that business has increased and they need to draw upon greater resources to accommodate it.

 Enjoying Operational Efficiencies